Leonweyandt/Master-thesis-Classification-of-weekly-cycling-flow-patterns-2024-/README.md

 Files 03: Cluster analysis and validation
    - 03_01: Method 1: Cluster analysis using set day values for each counting station:
       Loop through the data and determine the highest number of counting stations which have the same dates of the count data
-   - 03_02: Method 2: Cluster analysis using the whole count data for each counting station
+   - 03_02: Method 2: Cluster analysis using the whole count data for each counting station<br/>
      - 03_02_01: Filter the data and execute the cluster analysis
         1. Filter the data:
            - remove NA-Values